dvidelabs/poly.shell/README.md

 Roles cannot be added to existing actions, only restricted, when running.
 However, sites may be added by including them in roles after a job has been created, and new actions may be added in new roles.
+(This is unlike adding and updating site configurations that effect immediately on sites in the given roles.)

 Example roles (arrays are flattened before use):